fwip/mtg_pronouns/reworded_cards.md

 **Enchantment**

-If a player would draw a card, instead they draws a card and reveals it.
-If it's a creature card, they discards it unless they pays 3 life.
+If a player would draw a card, instead they draw a card and reveals it.
+If it's a creature card, that player discards it unless they pays 3 life.

 Bribery 3UU
 ---------------

 **Sorcery**

 Search target opponent's library for a creature card and put that card onto the battlefield under your control.
-Then they shuffles their library.
+Then that player shuffles their library.

 Brine Elemental 4UU
 ---------------